 - The Main tab provides access to system status information, reporting functions, and policy configuration and management tools.
 It is available to all administrative users, but some navigation links are hidden for conditional Super Administrators and delegated administrators. - The Settings tab provides access to Websense account management functions, as well as global and local system administration tasks.
-It is hidden from some administrative users, and shows different options based on administrative permissions.
+It is hidden from some administrators, and shows different options based on the current administrator's permissions.